 In the case of the Complainant it has also clearly emerged that individual exposures to single issuers were at times even higher than 30%, this being the maximum limit applied in the Rules to relatively safer investments such as deposits as outlined above.
 The structured products invested into were also not indicated, during the proceedings of this case, as themselves being traded in or dealt on a regulated market.

-The portfolio also included material positions into high risk investments.
-The high risk is reflected in, for example, the high rate of return of 9% p.a. which featured in the name of some structured products invested into as indicated in the Complainant's portfolio.
+The portfolio also included, individually and on a cumulative basis, material positions into high risk investments.
+The high risk is reflected in the high rate of returns of 8%, 9% and 10% p.a. which featured in the name of various structured products invested into as indicated in the Complainant's portfolio.